DIY Side Split Wrapped Bodice Dress – The Tutorial

 15th April 2011

 Thanks for all your lovely feedback on my DIY side split dress.
 This is the tutorial a lot of you have been asking for – the side split dress with wrapped bodice.
 It’s so incredibly easy.
+While you’re here make sure to check out all my other DIY projects here.

 The first thing to do is to make a maxi skirt using the tutorial I gave here.
 Create the split by only sewing the top 30cm (or so) of the long seam together.
 To make the bodice you will need around 2m of fabric – preferably silk, with a width of between 50cm and 1m.
 In this tutorial I have a crop top on (admittedly not very sexy at all) but when you make yours you won’t be wearing a top of any sort underneath.